mlaskowski7/ToDoList/README.md

-Simple to do list website created using Django and a bit of bootstrap, havent really cared about styling
+Simple to do list website created using Django and a bit of bootstrap, didnt really care about styling